-Karate has always been a big part of our lives, having both started our karate journey as children.
 When an athlete has trained since childhood in activity he or she loves, there is very little that can hold him or her back.
-We know that firsthand.
-It required a high degree of physical and mental commitment to compete on the US National Team at an elite level, but collectively, we have many championships under our belts.
-From winning multiple World Championships, to taking home golds at the Pan American Games, to coming out of retirement to vie for Olympic gold in 2020, we believe there is no challenge too daunting to face.
-For us, however, it has never been about the medals or the titles, but rather the sense of personal fulfillment at knowing that we had given our best.
-We have demonstrated through hard work and perseverance you can accomplish your goals and achieve a high level of personal satisfaction that is more valuable than any material reward or public acclaim.
+I know that firsthand.
+It required a high degree of physical and mental commitment to compete on the US National Team at an elite level.
+From winning multiple World Championships, to taking home golds at the Pan American Games, I believe there is no challenge too daunting to face.
+For me, however, it has never been about the medals or the titles, but rather the sense of personal fulfillment at knowing that I had given my best.
+Through hard work and perseverance one can accomplish their goals and achieve a high level of personal satisfaction that is more valuable than any material reward or public acclaim.

-The enjoyment of karate training and competition has given us a passion for life and enabled us to travel and form strong friendships with people all over the world.
-We have also been particularly blessed, having met each other through karate.
-Together, with our amazing staff, we have built an organization that is inclusive and welcoming of everyone, and has provided people with the opportunity to push past their limits and discover that champion within.
+The enjoyment of karate training and competition has given me a passion for life and enabled me to travel and form strong friendships with people all over the world.
+Together, with FMA’s amazing staff, we have built an organization that is inclusive and welcoming of everyone, and has provided people with the opportunity to push past their limits and discover that champion within.
 By training and sweating with people of all different races, religions, cultures, and economic backgrounds, karate students form strong bonds of friendship and mutual respect.
 Karate breaks down all barriers and is truly a wonderful, life-changing experience.

 Karate allows every person to participate at their own level in a comfortable and accepting environment.
 Although karate is highly anaerobic with very explosive movements, it is an activity that one can pick up at any stage of his or her life and practice for a lifetime.
 There are a wide range of physical benefits from martial arts training at every age, including improvement in flexibility, muscular strength and endurance, balance, and coordination.
 In a class environment, a good instructor keeps students motivated and encourages them to establish and achieve their goals, which often come in the way of rank advancement.
 At FMA, we have had many adults comment on the positive impact that karate has had on them and their families.
 For example, one father became emotional when he told us that he was able to ski with his family for the first time in many years, as karate training had helped him to lose weight and become healthy enough for it.